Categories

 College students soon to graduate and embark on a career journey of full time work need to have exposure to remote work to demonstrate their employability.
 Presently there is a lack of clarity as to whether universities offer remote internships on massive scales to address real world job market conditions.

-Times Higher Education (THE) published an article begging universities and colleges to invest in virtual office and remote internship programs.
+Just recently the Times Higher Education (THE) published an article begging universities and colleges to invest in virtual office and remote internship programs.
 THE argued that university systems have much to gain in doing do so.
 When promoting the availability of remote internships on their college campuses, they can make their college more attractive to top tier high school graduate applicants.

 Zippia estimates that roughly 66% of workers based in the US work remotely, at least part of the time.
 Globally, 44% of employers still do not offer remote work at all.
 Still, given this figure, recent college graduates as soon to graduate college students would be remiss if they failed to obtain work from home, virtual, hybrid and remote work job experience.